Centralized store creation for merchants + developers

 One dynamic destination, many ways to get there

 Support multiple entry points, unify the destination.
-Not every user starts in the same place, and that’s okay.
+Not every user needed to start in the same place to achieve their goal.
 We allowed varied entry points but routed all users to a single dynamic form.

 Challenge legacy complexity.
 Over time, Shopify had amassed 6 store types, many of which were tracked for unknown reasons.
 One of the designers on my team dug deeper and advocated for just 2 store types, using smart defaults and progressive fields to tailor setup.